 The Stern-Brocot tree is a full binary tree obtained from the Farey triple tree by replacing each vertex with the second largest fraction of it. \end{remark}

-So far, it is pointed out that there are some relations of these two trees.
-For example, Backhouse and Ferreira found relation of these two and the \emph{matrix tree} \cites{backfer,backfer2,stan}.
+It has been pointed out that there are several relations between these two trees.
+For example, Backhouse and Ferreira found a relation between these two trees and \emph{matrix trees} \cites{backfer,backfer2,stan}.
 In this paper, we introduce a new relation between these trees derived from cluster algebra theory.

-Now, we consider a one-punctured torus and their triangulations (See Figure \ref{fig:triangulationtorus}).
+Let us consider a one-punctured torus and its triangulations (see Figure \ref{fig:triangulationtorus}).

 We fix a triangulation $L=(\ell_1,\ell_2,\ell_3)$.
-For another triangulation $M$ and an arc $\ell$ included in $M$, we define the \emph{intersection vector} $D(L,\ell)= $, where $d_i$ is the intersection number of $\ell$ and $\ell_i$ (note that the intersection number of itself is $-1$).
-Next, we consider the operation called flip, defined in Section 2.
-We can apply flip to a triangulation $M$ and obtain a new triangulation $M'$, and also, we can apply flip to an arc $l$ and obtain a new arc $l'$.
-See an example in Figure \ref{flip-triangulation}.
+For an arc $\ell$ included in some triangulation, we set $D(L,\ell)= $, where $d_i$ is the intersection number of $\ell$ and $\ell_i$ (note that the intersection number of itself is $-1$).
+It is called the \emph{intersection vector}.
+Next, we consider an operation called a \emph{flip}, which we will define strictly in Section 2.
+This is an operation to obtain a new triangulation by exchanging one of the edges constituting the triangulation.
+The Figure \ref{flip-triangulation} shows an example.

-\\ There are 3 ways to flip per triangulation.
-By applying flips to triangulations again and again, we can obtain a full binary tree called the \emph{intersection vector tree}:
+\\ There are three ways to flip for each triangle.
+Repeatedly applying flips to triangulations results in a full binary tree, called the \emph{intersection vector tree}.

-The first main theorem presents a relation between the intersection vector tree and the Stern-Brocot tree: \begin{theorem}[Theorem \ref{thm:main1}] We consider a map
+The first main theorem relates the intersection vector tree to the Stern-Brocot tree: \begin{theorem}[Theorem \ref{thm:main1}] We consider a map

 The Stern-Brocot tree is obtained by replacing each vertex $v$ of the intersection vector tree with $g(v)$. \end{theorem} Next, we introduce a counterpart of the Calkin-Wilf tree.
 In contrast to the previous, we fix an arc $\ell$ and consider changing triangulations from $L$ to $L'$ by a flip.
 In parallel with change of triangulations, we obtain another intersection vector $D(L',\ell)$.
 By doing it repeatedly, we define another tree, the \emph{initial intersection vector tree}: